bcaddy/bcaddy.github.io/_posts/2023-posts/2023-08-25-paper-writing-and-scaling-test.md

 After some more investigation it does appear that the lowered performance in large runs is due to a small number of poorly performing GPUs.
 The average timing for the integrator is almost identical to the minimum time but much less than the maximum, indicative of a small number of slow GPUs.

+## Cells Per GPU Tests

+I wrote some code to check the GPU memory usage for Cholla.
+It turns out that we we're underutilizing the GPUs on Frontier and can fit about 5.6 times more cells on each GPU, potentially enabling much larger simulations.
+[PR #322](https://github.com/cholla-hydro/cholla/pull/322).

 ## Other

 - Rebase various branches and PRs